Anujcodes01/Insurance_price_prediction/README.md

 ### Data transformation
 Steps performed in pre-processing are:
 - • First read data from Artifact folder
-- • Checking unnecessary columns
-- • One column has product id which is unique for every product so I deleted that column.
-- • Checked for null values
-- • there are too many null values are present in two columns that’s why I deleted them
 - • Performed one-hot encoder on categorical columns.
 - • Scaling is performed for needed information.
 - • And, the info is prepared for passing to the machine learning formula